SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 sol2.retcode
 ```

 Generally, ODE solvers can be divided into [*explicit* and *implicit* solvers](https://en.wikipedia.org/wiki/Explicit_and_implicit_methods).
-Roughly, explicit solvers (which include `Tsit5`) are better for non-stiff problems, with implicit solvers (like `Rodas5P`) being required for stiff problems.
-While we could use implicit solvers for all problems (to guarantee successful simulations irrespective of stiffness), these are typically less performant on non-stiff problems (as compared to the explicit solvers).
+Roughly, explicit solvers are better for non-stiff problems, with implicit solvers being required for stiff problems.
+While we could use implicit solvers for all problems (to guarantee successful simulations irrespective of stiffness), these are typically less performant (as compared to the explicit solvers) on equations that are non-stiff.
 An important property of implicit solvers is that they require the *computation of a Jacobian* as part of their routine.
 This means that the various options for efficient Jacobian computation [described later in this tutorial](@ref ode_simulation_performance_jacobian) are only relevant to implicit solvers.

-Finally, we should note that this is not an exact science, and sometimes explicit solvers can successfully solve a stiff problem.
-E.g. if we change the parameters values of our previous Brusselator model to `[:A => 1.0, :B => 4.0]`, the `Tsit5` will successfully be able to simulate it.
+Finally, we should note that stiffness is not tied to the model equations only.
+If we change the parameters values of our previous Brusselator model to `[:A => 1.0, :B => 4.0]`, the non-stiff `Tsit5` solver will successfully be able to simulate it.

 ## [ODE solver selection](@id ode_simulation_performance_solvers)